Shelly7w7/HealthTag/README.md

 ### How to configure?

-You can configure the formats etc. in the config directly or through the command in-game.
+You can configure the formats etc. in the config directly or through the command in-game!

 ## Suggestions and Issues